mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/what_are_mono_and_xamarin.md

 #### P/Invoke
 {: .toc-subheader }

 One of the areas that developers need to be aware of is any .NET code that uses P/invoke may experience problems when running on Mac.
 P/invoke is a technique to call unmanaged native functions from .NET code.
-The feature is available on OS X/mono, but the developer need to make sure that the P/invoke calls are calling native code written for OS X and not for Windows.
+The feature is available on OS X/mono, but developers need to make sure that the P/invoke calls are calling native code written for OS X and not for Windows.
 Many commercial .NET components use P/invoke so this is something we highly recommend you investigate.

 #### UI and Eto
 {: .toc-subheader }